Pharmaceutical industry in China: Foreign production

 The involvement of many foreign pharmacy enterprises operating in China can be dated back to a century ago.
 Bayer of Germany, the inventor of aspirin, began trade with China in as early as 1882.
 Hoechst AG, known as Aventis, sold its products through 128 distribution agents across China in 1887, becoming China's No.1 Western medicine and dyeing provider.
 The US Eli Lilly & Co. opened its first overseas representative office in China's Shanghai in 1918.
 ICI, the predecessor of the world's No 3 pharmacy enterprise AstraZeneca, began trade with China in 1898, and still maintained its old-time office by the Huangpu River in Shanghai.

-As of 2007, there were already 1,800 foreign-funded pharmaceutical enterprises in China [Reference: Regulatory Trends in China's Pharmaceutical Market].
+As of 2007, there were already 1,800 foreign-funded pharmaceutical enterprises in China.
 Currently, all the top 20 pharmaceutical companies in the world have set up joint ventures or wholly owned facilities in China.
 This suggests that market conditions have never been more challenging, with competition at an all-time high.